 The Reconciliation and Reunification Department in the National Council of Churches in Korea seeks to end the Korean War, advocating for the U.S. government to end its hostile policy toward the Korean Peninsula and to open the way for a peace agreement, including meetings with the Korean Christian Federation, a federation of Protestant Christians in North Korea officially recognized by the Democratic People’s Republic of Korea government.

 NCCK teaches a new understanding of Korean history, and he hopes to share that new understanding with Christians and policy makers in the U.S.

-The Rev. Kurt Esslinger is a mission co-worker serving with the National Council of Churches in Korea’s Reconciliation and Reunification Department.
-He considers this series of articles to be a part of his mission assignment to Korea, where he lives in Seoul with his wife, Hyeyoung Lee and son, Sahn.
-He is ordained as a minister in Chicago Presbytery.
+Rev. Kurt Esslinger, Mission Co-Worker serving with the National Council of Churches, Korea’s Reconciliation and Reunification Department, living in Seoul with his wife and son, ordained as a minister in Chicago Presbytery

 Nikki Collins, Coordinator, 1001 New Worshiping Communities, Presbyterian Mission Agency

 Paula Cooper, Mission co-worker serving in Malawi, Kenya, Rwanda, Zambia, Presbyterian Mission Agency

 Let us pray

 Loving God, we praise you for the witness of faithful people who serve you.
 May we witness your presence in their faithful lives and acts of assisting others.
 Amen.